What marketers can do to prevent email spoofing

 How to prevent common spoofing?

-You cannot prevent criminals from using fake names, email addresses or even call people on behalf of your company.
+You cannot prevent criminals from using fake names, email addresses or even calling people on behalf of your company.
 But you can make sure your clients get used to your regular style of writing, visuals and sending frequency.
 That makes it easier for them to recognize any abnormalities.
 Below you’ll find some further advice on this.

 Today’s RIVM case